 Carbon build up in the intake system has been an issue ever since bad fuel was invented.
 Carbon used to just rob power and mileage.
-With the advent of direct injection in 2005.5, the Audi and Volkswagen 4 cylinder 2.0T TFSI and 6 cylinder FSI engines seem rather prone to carbon build up that will eventually lead to misfiring and finally a breakdown.
+With the advent of direct injection in 2005.5, the Audi and Volkswagen 4 cylinder 2.0T TFSI and 6, 8 and 10 cylinder FSI engines seem rather prone to carbon build up that will eventually lead to misfiring and finally a breakdown.
 FSI engines inject directly into the combustion chamber, and so do not have atomized fuel in the intake air to help keep the intake valves and ports clean.

-Diagnosis that may lead to 2.0T carbon cleaning begins with a DTC code check.
-We also review the measuring value blocks for other parameters of your fuel system to see if there are signs of other problems, such as a fuel filter clogging.
+Diagnosis that may lead to carbon cleaning begins with a DTC code check.
+We also review the Measuring Value Blocks (MVB’s) for other parameters of your fuel system to see if there are signs of other problems, such as a fuel filter clogging or the engine running too rich or too lean.
 We find misfire codes.
-We log into the MVB and watch the engine recording misfires in front of us.
+We log into the MVB’s and watch the engine recording misfires in front of us.
 We may or not see misfires.
 But the codes don’t lie.
-If the misfire codes point at a particular cylinder or two, then we carefully switch ignition coils and spark plugs in a particular order, clear the codes and try again.
+If the misfire codes point at a particular cylinder or two, then we carefully switch ignition coils and spark plugs from cylinder to cylinder in a particular order, clear the codes and try again.
 Usually the codes come right back, sometimes requiring a test drive.
-If the codes moved to to another cylinder, we replace the spark plugs and/or coils as necessary.
+If the codes moved to the other cylinder along with the spark plugs or coils, we replace the spark plugs and/or coils as necessary.
 Sometimes the codes do not come back, and we release the car to the customer for further driving.
-If the plugs are old or damaged, we replace the plugs before we give it back.
-If the coils are original in an early engine, although most have been replaced, then we would replace them before returning the car for driving.
-Replacing ignition components fixes the misfire problem maybe 30% of the time for these engines.
-When and if the car returns with a misfire, or if it just continued to misfire in front of us, and the codes stayed on the same cylinder(s), we then check compression and leakdown to verify that the engine is not damaged.
-The misfires might becoming from low compression.
-The odds of the engine having low compression are very low, usually the damage can be traced to bent valves which got damaged during a timing belt job.
+If the plugs or coils are old or damaged, we replace the plugs and/or coils before we give the car back.

+So on to the carbon cleaning process.
+The intake manifold and injector fuel lines get removed.
+The injectors get capped off to protect them from dust.
+Both the cylinder head and the intake manifold will have carbon build up and must be cleaned.
+Two cylinders are cleaned at a time after soaking in a chemical carbon cleaner bath to break down and dry out the carbon.
 We utilize a walnut shell blaster to clean the carbon from the head.
 Unlike sand blasting or glass bead blasting, the walnut shell cannot damage the engine internally should any debris get into the engine.
 Once the engine is reassembled, we clear the codes, and test drive the car.
 We then log in again to check for codes, and review the measuring value blocks for any signs of misfire.
 And we consult with the customer about oil consumption again.

 Walnut Shells: The Blast From the Past

 We find that walnut shell blasting is a very effective method for carbon cleaning.
-Some carbon is somewhat oily and needs soaking in a cleaner to dry it out.
-Care and protection must be exercised to avoid getting debris inside the engine and fuel system.
+The carbon is somewhat oily and needs soaking in a cleaner to dry it out.
+Care and protection must be exercised to avoid getting debris inside the engine or fuel system.
 All bolt holes and other ports must be covered with high quality duct tape, and the engine bay covered with a drop cloth.
 Carbon cleaning is a job best left to qualified professionals who are trained in both motor repair and fuel systems.
 The cost of repairing after an amateur can be more than triple.